psmet1/siml-classification/README.md

 - numpy

 ## Citation
-If you use this code in your research, please cite the paper accordingly.
+If you use this code in your research, please cite the following paper:
+> Smet, P. (2025).
+> Simulating classification models to evaluate Predict-Then-Optimize methods.